 Wana is a journalist, poet and filmmaker whose work is at the intersection of women’s rights, social justice, personal narratives, culture and the arts.

 She has worked with the BBC Radio4, BBC world service, 92.3 Inspiration FM and Resonance FM.
-Her work has appeared on Aljazeera,Guardian UK, Guardian Nigeria, Index on Censorship, Brittle Paper, and the Huffington Post.
+Her work has appeared on Aljazeera,Guardian UK, Guardian Nigeria, Index on Censorship, and Brittle Paper.
 In 2016 she was long listed for the One World Media award in the Women’s rights in Africa award category, for her story on the Mirabel rape crisis centre for Aljazeera.
 She is a recipient of the International Reporting Project(IRP) fellowship, the Gabriel Garcia Marquez cultural journalism fellowship and the Religious News Foundation grant.

 Wana is producer and director of the documentaries Sensitive Skin a documentary film about the skin condition Psoriasis and Nylon a short documentary on memory, trauma and loss.
 She is creator of the poetry series Words and Inspirations and the interview series Culture Diaries.
 She wrote and directed the web series Room313 and the short film Shrink.
 She plays Visha in the award winning Burkinabe film Frontiéres

 She graduated from the University for The Creative Arts with a first class degree in Journalism.
 She is creative director of WanaWana productions and hosts the television show Airtel Touching Lives.

 If you would like to hire me as a workshop facilitator, moderator, performance poet, writer or presenter, do get in touch via email email@example.com

 Follow me on twitter @MissWanaWana @mswanawana on instagram